- Leadership Programs

 This award recognizes new student organizations that have demonstrated a high level of commitment and involvement by their members, as well as impacted the campus or community environment in a positive way.
 (Note: this group must be in existence for less than three academic years.)

-Faculty / Staff Awards nomination form
+Faculty / Staff Awards

 The Phil Lyons Outstanding Staff Advisor Award